Directed by: Aditya Chopra || Produced by: Yash Chopra

 The fact that a good hour of the first act is just Khan and Kajol getting to know each other, and that the film is able to hold your attention during that time, is impressive.
 Their characters’ charm, despite (or perhaps even because of) their larger-than-life emotions and exaggerated expressions, keep this massive, awkward, over-the-top soap opera oddly worth watching.
 It’s a strange situation, especially given my distaste for another famous Khan-Kajol flick, Kuch Kuch Hota Hai (1998), which outwardly looks, sounds, and feels very similar to this movie.
 Somehow, DDLJ manages to nail the trickiest of balancing acts between tedious cheese and memorable drama.
 In other words, DDLJ is good both because and in spite of its over-the-top nature.

-As far as the actual story goes, it’s pretty standard fair for a romantic musical.
+As far as the actual story goes, it’s standard fare for a romantic musical.
 The bulk of the first act concerns Khan and Kajol’s dual leads meeting and slowly formulating romantic feelings for one another, as I said.
 Act One ends with Kajol departing England to fulfill an arranged marriage in her parents’ home in India, and Khan and his Dad (Anupam Kher) concoct a hackneyed, ludicrous plot to win her back.
 The juiciest melodrama doesn’t occur until the second half when the wedding celebration is under way.
 Khan’s strategy to win the girl of his dreams becomes more far-fetched with every scene, but the plethora of visual humor and ease with which Khan swindles the buffoons of his rival romantic party are entertaining in their own right.
 At least Aditya Chopra allows for the final scenes, where Khan’s master-plan finally becomes revealed, to be milked for every ounce of melodrama they are worth.
 It’s not as if Khan just waltzes into the wedding, crashes it in a few hours, and then leaves.
-Remember, this is a romantic melodrama.
-These are Indian weddings we’re talking about, God dammit!

 That being said, one bit of melodrama that could’ve gone is the movie’s penultimate scene.
 The sequence right before the famous “running to catch the train”-climax involves Khan being confronted by his rival, who has discovered Khan’s ruse to foil the arranged marriage.
 Before our hero can bail, his nemesis and his gang of cronies initiate an excessively violent, gruesome fight-scene that feels completely out of place in this otherwise tame love story.
-It’s like watching the live-action adaptation of Cinderella (2015), if right before the prince brings the glass slipper to his secret love, a sudden Game of Thrones (2011-present)-style Red Wedding were to occur.
-The whole scene is completely unnecessary and makes no sense whatsoever.
+It’s like watching the live-action adaptation of Cinderella (2015), if right before the prince brings the glass slipper to his secret love, a sudden, Game of Thrones (2011-2019)-style Red Wedding were to occur.
+The whole scene is completely unnecessary.

 I understand that a big charm, if not a defining trait of many Bollywood movies, is how they blend different genres or narrative tones in order to appeal to a wide range of audiences, much in the same way Hollywood blockbusters are designed for mass audience appeal.
 Yet, as I said in my Sholay (1975) review, haphazardly shoving in various genre conventions that usually don’t mix well can make for a big, bloody mess.
 Unless you’re someone like Quentin Tarantino, an expert at juggling multiple genre tropes in a single film, someone who’s great at nailing a unique tone, you probably shouldn’t combine elements like family-friendly romance, soap opera melodrama, and extreme, hardcore gang-violence in the same movie.
 The movie can become a big fucking disaster if you don’t know what you’re doing.
 Most films need to pick a tone and stick to it.
 Thankfully, DDLJ only makes this mistake once, but it’s a big enough WTF-moment to mention, and another recurring cliche of Bollywood blockbusters that I find tiresome.

-SUMMARY & RECOMMENDATION: Visually a treat to watch and warm and soothing on the ears, Dilwale Dulhania Le Jayenge is classic ’90’s Bollywood romance that keeps on romancing till the the romancing’s done.
-No wait, that doesn’t make any sense… DDLJ is the most Bollywoodish Bollywood movie that ever Bollywooded?
+SUMMARY & RECOMMENDATION: Visually a treat to watch and soothing on the ears, Dilwale Dulhania Le Jayenge is a classic 1990s Bollywood romance that keeps on romancing till the the romancing’s done.
+No wait, that doesn’t make any sense… DDLJ is the most Bollywood-ish Bollywood movie that ever Bollywooded?
 Regardless, the colors are vibrant and the lighting is absolutely beautiful in every shot.
 Khan, despite his overacting, is a charmer, while Kajol’s hardened, stubborn character turned head-over-heels lover, is an interesting dynamic.

 — However… some of the acting-cheese can be overbearing at times.
 You can predict the story five minutes into the film.
 The weird, bizarre spike in brutal violence at the end of the movie is weird and bizarre.